andre-st/dotfiles/README.md

 - [PDF](#pdf)

+## Linux distribution: Slackware

 ## X Window System

 ### Tiling Tabbed Window Manager: [Notion](https://github.com/raboof/notion)

-Dark flat design theme, no full-blown desktop environment, preferably keyboard-friendly and tidy text-based UI, unless a GUI application is unavoidable or is more usable
+Dark flat design theme, no full-blown desktop environment, preferably keyboard-friendly and tidy text-based UI, unless a GUI application is unavoidable or is more usable.
+I don't have a background image.
+If you can see a background image, then I'm not making good use of my screen estate.

 ![Screenshot](README-notion.png)